Rapptz/discord-ext-menus/README.md

 The meat of the library is the `Menu` class but a `MenuPages` class is provided for the common use case of actually making a pagination session.

 The `MenuPages` works similar to `Menu` except things are separated into a `PageSource`.
 The actual `MenuPages` rarely needs to be modified, instead we pass in a `PageSource` that deals with the data representation and formatting of the data we want to paginate.
+Please note that if you supply a message with `MenuPages`, you may need to call `:coro: show_page` on your instanized menu otherwise the first page may not appear.

 The library comes with a few built-in page sources: